dflick-pivotal/boot-twitter-sentiment/README.md

 - receives the tweet sentiment analysis via rabbit and sends it in realtime via websocket to all connected browsers.
 - visualizes the sentiment analysis result in realtime in a dashboard view
 - visualizes the sentiment analysis result in a report view

+# Twitter Limitations
+Please, be aware that the number of tweets allowed to gather per hour from twitter is per default limited.
+After the limit is reached no more tweets are gathered for some time.

+# Prerequisites

+Please, use your own twitter credentials.
+You get them here: https://apps.twitter.com/app/new

 # Run it on PCF